 You can try traditional Québec cuisine for yourself at the following restaurants:

 A cold meat spread similar to rillettes.
-Made with ground pork and seasoned with spices such as cinnamon, savoury, and cloves, cretons is a Québec classic and popular spread on toast at breakfast.
+Made with ground pork and seasoned with spices such as cinnamon, savory, and cloves, cretons is a Québec classic and popular spread on toast at breakfast.

 A traditional dish consisting mainly of beans and pieces of pork fatback, slow-cooked in an earthenware dish.
 A number of variations exist, but the most popular is made with maple syrup.